obestwalter/mau-mau/README.md

 Install the package as editable with

-        cd </path/to/your/clone>
+        $ cd </path/to/your/clone>
-        pip install --editable .
+        $ pip install --editable .

+output like:

+    Obtaining file:///</path/to/your/clone>
+    Installing collected packages: OOOMMM
+      Running setup.py develop for OOOMMM
+    Successfully installed OOOMMM

 The dot at the end of the command is **not a typo**!
 It means: install the contents of the folder that I am currently in as an editable package.

 You now have an additional command in your virtualenv: `sim`:

-        cd </path/to/your/clone>
+        $ cd </path/to/your/clone>
-        sim
+        $ sim

 output like: